-Families are urged to discuss the value of good school attendance.
+Families are encouraged to promote the value of good school attendance.
 However, it is also important, that students maintain good health, and consider the health of others, and stay home when they are too ill to attend school.
 Parents can help by carrying out the following protocol at home: